nasa-nccs-hpda/pytorch-caney/README-v2.md

 ## What is SatVision-TOA?
 We introduce SatVision-TOA, a novel foundation model pre-trained on 14-band MODIS L1B Top-Of-Atmosphere (TOA) radiance imageries, addressing the need for models that handle moderate- and coarse-resolution all- sky remote sensing data.
 The SatVision-TOA model is pre-trained using a Masked-Image-Modeling (MIM) framework and the SwinV2 architecture, and learns detailed contextual representations through self-supervised learning without the need for labels.
 It is a 3 billion parameter model that is trained on 100 million images.
 To validate the model we focused on two key applications:
-* 1) image reconstruction performance, which evaluates the masked-image-modeling task on unseen data,
+* 1) Image reconstruction performance, which evaluates the masked-image-modeling task on unseen data,
-* 2) and 3D cloud retrieval, a downstream task targeting the prediction of vertical cloud structure.
+* 2) 3D cloud retrieval, a downstream task targeting the prediction of vertical cloud structure.

 ## Why SatVision-TOA?
 To our knowledge this is the largest foundation model trained solely on satellite remote sensing imagery.
 Initial results indicate that SatVision-TOA achieves superior performance over baseline methods when applied to downstream tasks such as 3D cloud retrieval.
 Our work advances pre-trained vision modeling for multispectral remote sensing by learning from a variety of atmospheric and aerosol conditions to improve cloud and land surface monitoring.